 Tamarack Lodge offers 24/7 skilled nursing services in a homelike environment for geriatric and long term care and short term rehabilitation.
-The Lodge is connected to the main hospital facility which offers medical and dental clinics, pharmacy, chiropractic, rehab, emergency, acute care and surgical services.
+The Lodge is connected to the main hospital facility which offers a medical clinic, specialty clinic, pharmacy, chiropractic, rehab, emergency room, acute care and surgical services.

 The philosophy of Tamarack Lodge is elder-centered care.
 Tamarack Lodge staff pays attention to the physical, emotional and spiritual health of each elder.